 Several genealogy cruises take place every year.
-Cruising genealogists get to enjoy “how to” presentations and courses, software demonstrations, presentations describing the latest genealogy techniques, good food, gorgeous scenery, and adventurous shore excursions.
+Cruising genealogists get to enjoy genealogy talks about doing research in different countries, software demonstrations, “how to” presentations describing effective genealogy techniques, good food, gorgeous scenery, and adventurous shore excursions.
 What could be better?

 Thousands of genealogy web sites also attest to the current level of interest.
-The number of genealogy programs available for handheld computers is increasing faster than ever before and the latest growth is in cloud-based genealogy programs.
+The number of genealogy programs available for mobile computing devices is increasing faster than ever before, and the latest growth is in cloud-based genealogy programs.
 Several of the software producers are reporting record sales.
 Finally, genealogy “theme cruises” attract more and more people every year.

 I’d say that genealogy is alive and more popular than ever!

-Three or four different genealogy cruises are held each year, and hundreds of genealogists, spouses, children, and friends apparently enjoy them.
-Most of the genealogy cruises operate on a somewhat similar concept: take a vacation to one or more exotic spots, hold seminars on genealogy topics on the days at sea, and then spend the days in port sightseeing.
+Several genealogy cruises are held each year, and hundreds of genealogists, spouses, children, and friends apparently enjoy them.
+Most of the genealogy cruises operate on a somewhat similar concept: take a vacation to one or more exotic spots, hold seminars on genealogy topics during the days at sea, and spend the days in port sightseeing.
 The number and variety of presentations vary from one cruise to another, but I would describe all of them as “floating genealogy conferences.”

 Indeed, genealogy cruises have much in common with the larger genealogy conferences held in convention centers in various American cities.
-Attendees may attend genealogy seminars with each lasting from one to perhaps two hours.
+Attendees can attend genealogy seminars with each lasting from one to perhaps two hours.
 Attendees may also choose from “one-on-one” consultations with the genealogy experts on board, special breakfasts, luncheons, and sometimes genealogy dinners while on board.
-These sessions are normally held in meeting rooms and are not available to the other passengers on board.
+These sessions are normally held in meeting rooms and are not available to the other passengers on the ship.

 Of course, one major advantage of a genealogy cruise versus a normal conference is the venue: instead of sitting on hard chairs and staring at the inside of a conference center’s meeting rooms all day, cruisers get to see exotic ports of call and sit in luxurious meeting rooms.
 The seat cushions are definitely better on cruise ships!